astev423/Defender/README.md

 Bevy notes:

--ECS design for data driven design, cache locality, etc
+-ECS design for data driven design, cache locality, etc. Components like columns in DB, each row is an entity.
+Entities can have all, none, or some of the columns.
+None = marker entity

--fn move_players(mut q: Query<&mut Transform, With<Player>>), query all transforms, instead of querying all players with transforms, that way you only get the exact transform component data you are looking for, rather than all player data
+-Query (transform, player) to get both transform and player if you need them both, but if you just need transform for player, then use With<Player> to make query more efficient and have unused variable.
+Kind of like querying in SQL

 -Spawn bundles, which are 1-many components, each thing spawned is an entity

+-Put components together in a #[derive(bundle)] to make like a class, or put very tightly connected things together in a component like Transform struct

 -Resources are for global shared things